canonical/sphinx-docs-starter-pack/doc-cheat-sheet.rst

 Navigation
 ==========

-Every documentation page must be included as a subpage to another page in the navigation.
+Every documentation page must be included as a sub-page to another page in the navigation.

 This is achieved with the `toctree <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ |x wokeignore:rule=master x| directive in the parent page::

   .. toctree::
      :hidden:

-     subpage1
+     sub-page1
-     subpage2
+     sub-page2

 If a page should not be included in the navigation, you can suppress the resulting build warning by putting ``:orphan:`` at the top of the file.
 Use orphan pages sparingly and only if there is a clear reason for it.